jamiefarnes/SKA-SIP-DPrepB-C-Pipeline/README.md

 ## Quick-start
 Based on: <https://github.com/dask/dask-docker>

-Note that in order to access the simulated test data for imaging, the `docker-compose.yml` file binds volumes so that they are accessible from within the Docker container.
-The `source` for each volume will need to be modified to the location of the simulated data on your machine.
+Note that no adjustment of any files or parameters should be required.
+The `docker-compose.yml` file should work 'as is'.
+The docker-compose file will bind volumes so that they are accessible from within the Docker container.
+The `source` for each volume should not need to be modified, and will automatically point to the location of the simulated data in `inputs-docker`.

 The cluster can then be deployed to a local Docker installation with [`docker-compose`](https://docs.docker.com/compose/overview/).